 It is too trusting to sew on a sewing machine that runs slow.
-There are many reasons for a sewing machine running slow.
+There are many reasons for a sewing machine running slowly.
 Let’s find out what causes this problem.

 Also, it can be caused by a lint problem.
 Apart from these reasons, there are also lots of other reasons that cause the speed issue of the sewing machine.

 Before we start discussing the solutions, we must acknowledge that there are many different brands of sewing machines are available in the market & it can be hard to give a completely adequate answer.

 But in most cases, the reasons for the sewing machine running slowly remains the same.

 Just follow the following solutions step by step to know what causes the problem.
 Hopefully, the compiled list of different solutions will help you to speed up your sewing machine again soon!

 First of all, you need to do is switch the machine to the bobbin winding position & run the machine at normal speed.